 - Expensive multi-site storage.
 If anything happens to the location where you store your tapes, you may want to enhance the security by storing one more copy in another location.
 As we've already mentioned above, the tapes themselves are not that costly, but it may be very expensive for you to securely transport the tapes from one data center to the other.

 - Old technology, data may be corrupted.
-Tape is a very old technology and it doesn't always meet the modern security requirements.
+A tape is a very old technology and it doesn't always meet the modern security requirements.
 Data may be easily corrupted when stored in this way.

 - Technology refresh costs.
-Tape itself is not so expensive, that's true.
-But apart from tapes you will also need to set up appropriate infrastructure including tape drives, archive software and tape libraries.
-Moreover, you may also need to maintain all this infrastucture beyond the time of supplier support, which may lead to increase of costs.
+A tape itself is not so expensive, that's true.
+But apart from tapes, you will also need to set up appropriate infrastructure including tape drives, archive software, and tape libraries.
+Moreover, you may also need to maintain all this infrastructure beyond the time of supplier support, which may lead to an increase in costs.

 - Dependency on certain applications.
-Tape may be integrated with just a few applications for such tasks as data archiving or direct writing.
-Usually such applications are not scalable and cause dependency for data access.
+A tape may be integrated with just a few applications for such tasks as data archiving or direct writing.
+Usually, such applications are not scalable and cause dependency for data access.

 Cloud-managed backup, also known as the online backup for MSP, is a relatively new technology in comparison with tape and it has both pros and cons as well.